gilch/hebigo/README.md

 ```
 Note the munged name.

-In more ideomatic Hebigo with statement macros and bracketed expressions.
+In more idiomatic Hebigo with statement macros and bracketed expressions.
 ```python
 def: factorial: n
   if: (n == 0)